Module 3 of 5

 Validation

+You now have a pipeline that can process 50,000 texts in hours.
+But speed without accuracy is worse than useless: it produces confident, large-scale wrong answers.
 Whether you use prompting, fine-tuning, or a dedicated encoder model, you face the same fundamental question: can you trust the results?
-A model that classifies 10,000 texts in minutes is useless if 15% of those classifications are systematically wrong in ways that bias your analysis.
+A model that classifies 10,000 texts in minutes is worthless if 15% of those classifications are systematically wrong in ways that bias your analysis.

 The answer requires the same methodological rigour that social scientists apply to any measurement instrument.
 In content analysis, reliability is established by having multiple human coders label the same texts and measuring their agreement.
 An LLM-based classifier is another coder.
 It needs the same scrutiny.